HBM/jet/README.md

 # Contribute

-Everybody is very welcomed to contribute.
+Everyone are most welcomed to contribute.
 If you have:

 - Bugs to report
 - Ideas for improvements